rickstaa/stable-learning-control/docs/source/control/control_utils.rst

 .. option:: -d, --deterministic

     Another special case, which is only used for the :ref:`SAC <sac>` and :ref:`LAC <lac>` algorithms.
-The MLC implementation trains a stochastic policy, but is evaluated using the deterministic *mean* of the action distribution. ``test_policy`` will default to using the stochastic policy trained by SAC, but you should set the deterministic flag to watch the deterministic mean policy (the correct evaluation policy for SAC).
+The BLC implementation trains a stochastic policy, but is evaluated using the deterministic *mean* of the action distribution. ``test_policy`` will default to using the stochastic policy trained by SAC, but you should set the deterministic flag to watch the deterministic mean policy (the correct evaluation policy for SAC).
 This flag is not used for any other algorithms.